Chuo-ku Tourism Association Official Blog

 >>About this blog

-Until now, I thought it was a flowerbed even if I passed sideways, and I never noticed it.
+Until now, I thought it was a flower bed even if I passed the side, and I didn't notice it at all.

 kyuseig01.JPG

-Immediately after crossing Tsukijibashi from the Chuo-ku government office side, facing Heisei-dori, there was a monument to the memorial of the arrival of the rescue army.
+Immediately after crossing Tsukijibashi from the Chuo-ku government office side, there was a monument of "Salvation Army Visit Memorial Land" facing Heisei-dori.

-It's opposite the Kyobashi Tax Office (map below, red).
+It is opposite Kyobashi Tax Office (map below, red).

 kyuseig00.jpg

-The Salvation Army (The Salvation Army) is an independent group of Christianity Protestant founded in 1878 in U.K.
+The Salvation Army is an independent group of Christianity Protestants founded in the U.K. in 1878.

-Known for conducting evangelism and social business under a unique military organization, at the end of the year, it is remembered that men and women wearing military uniforms blowing trumpets and collecting donations to "social pots" .
+Known for evangelism and social work under a unique military organization, at the end of the year, men and women wearing military uniforms blowing trumpets and collecting donations to "social pots".

 kyuseig02.JPG

-In Japan, Colonel Wright came to Japan in 1895 (Meiji 28) to establish the Japan Salvation Army.
+In Japan, Colonel Wright came to Japan in 1895 to establish the Japan Salvation Army.

-It seems that Colonel Wright and his colleagues set up Japan's first headquarters in this area and started rescue operations.
+It is said that Colonel Wright and his party established Japan's first headquarters in this area and started the Salvation Army activities.

 kyuseig03.JPG

-This monument was set up in 1995 to commemorate the 100th anniversary of the founding of the Salvation Army in Japan.
+This monument was set up in 1995 to commemorate the centennial of the founding of the Salvation Army in Japan.